hpi-schul-cloud/schulcloud-content/README.md

 ### Run under Ubuntu

+You will need to run this command every time you reboot:

+    sudo sysctl -w vm.max_map_count=262144

+Otherwise, elatisearch will fail.

 Once you have setup `docker` and `docker-compose`, you can create the services:

     docker network create schulcloudserver_schulcloud-server-network